rfigueroa/docs/content/tour/environment.md

   Learn about environment.
 ---

-To define environment variables scoped to a step you can add an `environment:` YAML tag.
+To define environment variables you can add an `environment:` YAML tag.
+Environment variables can be scoped to be global, within a stage, or within a step.

+All platform variables get injected with a custom `VELA_` prefix pattern.

+The global environment encompasses all stages, steps, and services within the pipeline.

+Every stage's environment is isolated to each individual stage and its steps.
+A stage environment variable will overwrite a global environment variable of the same name.

-Every step's environment is isolated to each individual step and all platform variables get injected with a custom `VELA_` prefix pattern.
+Every step's environment is isolated to each individual step.
+A step environment variable will overwrite a global or stage environment variable of the same name.

 Vela does import a library to provide partial string operations.
 You can use the functions to manipulate string values prior to substitution.